19 Different Types of Caterpillars in Ohio

 As the name suggests, these Types of Caterpillars in Ohio have a covering of white hairs that

-provide camouflage against predators and allow it to blend into its environment.
+provide camouflage against predators and allow them to blend into their environment.

 The woolly bear has been observed to change colors from brown to green depending on the season.